Ameobea/homepage/notes/content/posts/upgrading-5700xt-to-7900xtx.md

 ![Photo of a computer with three monitors.
 Two of the monitors are entirely green, and the rightmost monitor is black.
 The monitors are on a black desk, there's a window with the blinds closed behind it, and there are some art prints on the wall along with one on the desk.](https://i.ameo.link/azq.jpg)

 I opted to go for another AMD card rather than switch to NVIDIA despite the crashes.
-I had decent reason to believe that the crashes were mostly limited to teh 5700 family cards, and I hoped that the 9000 series would be safe.
+I had decent reason to believe that the crashes were mostly limited to the 5700 family cards, and I hoped that the 7000 series would be safe.
 The card is quite close in performance to the comparable NVIDIA card, but a couple hundred dollars cheaper.

 ## Results